sbkashif/gRASPA_job_tracker/README.md

     n2_molfraction: [0.85, 0.75, 0.65]
   combinations: 'all'  # Creates 81 parameter combinations per batch
 ```
 ---

-## Features

-- **Parameter Matrix Support**: Conduct multi-dimensional parameter sweeps with automated job generation for each parameter combination
-- Configurable runs via a YAML configuration file
-- Divide the database into batches for parallel processing using various strategies
-- Customizable workflow by specifying paths to scripts.
-The workflow has been tested on a three-step sequential process: generate partial charges, run gRASPA simulations, and obtain adsorbate loadings.
-- Automated job submission to SLURM, tracking job status, and, optionally, resubmission of failed jobs.

 ## Directory Structure

 The package uses a structured directory layout to organize scripts, results, and logs.
 The main directories are: